-Spread Sensors Pro (PRP and Digital) and Door Explorer sensors can be mixed on a same installation.
+Note: Spread Sensors Pro (PRP and Digital), Door Explorer and Door Sensor Pro sensors can be mixed on a same installation.

-Important: You cannot mix Spread Sensors Pro and Door Explorer sensors with A1 and Duplex sensors on a same door spread installation because they cannot communicate with each others.
+Important: You cannot mix Spread Sensors Pro (PRP and Digital) and Door Explorer with A1 door sensors on a same door spread installation because they cannot communicate with each other.